-The paper proceeds as follows: we start in Section 2 by presenting our empirical findings.
 Then, we introduce our model in Section 3.
 In Section 4, we discuss the calibration and show the ability of our model to match non-targeted moments.
 We use our model to evaluate the effectiveness of Affirmative Action policies in Section 5.
-In this section, we also show that the channel novel to our paper provides the crucial long-term justification for short-term imposition of Affirmative Action and, importantly, explore circumstances in which Affirmative Action backfires.
+In this section, we also show that the channel novel to our paper provides the crucial long-term justification for short-term imposition of Affirmative Action.
 Last, in Section 6, we conclude and discuss avenues for future research.